 3. No visual automation

-First, you can’t access the automation feature in the paid version and when you can, you can’t create visual workflows – which is a downer, no doubt – and restricts your flexibility in terms of marketing automation.
+First, you can’t access the marketing and email automation feature in the paid version and when you can, you can’t create visual workflows – which is a downer, no doubt – and restricts your flexibility in terms of marketing automation.

 4. Support system

 If you are using the trial version, then you will not get any kind of customer support.
 This is the biggest drawback of using MailChimp.